tomopedia/tomopedia.github.io/main_pages/70_questions.md

 #### Get direct access to git repository
 If you expect to make regular additions or modifications to Tomopedia, it is easier to get direct access to Tomopedia's git repository.
-To do so, please create an issue on GitHub [here](https://www.github.com/tomopedia/tomopedia.github.io/issues) with a request for access.
+To do so, please leave a comment on the page [here](https://github.com/tomopedia/tomopedia.github.io/issues/3) with a request for access.